 NOTICE TO OWNERS: Under California Mechanics Lien Law any structural pest control company which contracts to do work for youany contractor, subcontractor, laborer, supplier or other person who helps to improve your property but is not paid for his orher work or supplies has a right to enforce a claim against your property.
 This means that, after a court hearing, yourproperty could be sold by the court officer and the proceeds of the sale used to satisfy the indebtedness.
 This can happeneven if you have paid your structural pest control company in full, if the subcontractor, laborer, or supplier remains unpaid.
 To preserve their right to file a claim or lien against your property, certain claimants such as contractors or materialsuppliers are required to provide you with a document entitled "Preliminary Notice."
 A Preliminary Notice is not a lienagainst your property.
-Its purpose is to notify you of persons who may have a right to file a lien against your property ifthey are not paid.
+Its purpose is to notify you of persons who may have a right to file a lien against your property if they are not paid.

-I have read this work authorization contract and WDO inpection report it refers to SIGNED WORK AUTHOR IZATION CONTRACT MUST BE DECEIVED REFORE WORK WILL BE COLLEGE TO CONTRACT MUST BE RECEIVED BEFORE WORK WILL BE SCHEDULED.
-I have read and understand the term s of this work authorization contract and hereby agree to all terms thereof.→ o o, co Work authorization contract and hereby agree to an terms thereor.→
+I have read this work authorization contract and WDO inpection report it refers to.SIGNED WORK AUTHORIZATION CONTRACT MUST BE RECEIVED BEFORE WORK WILL BE SCHEDULED.I have read and understand the terms of this work authorization contract and hereby agree to all terms thereof.→

-PAGE 1 mulla
+APPROVED AND READ BY:

-APPROVED AND READ BY: DATE ACCEPTED FOR: DATE
+DATE

-THE BUENA VISTA COMPANY
+ACCEPTED FOR: THE BUENA VISTA COMPANY